elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-differential-reinforcement-and-what-is-its-primary-purpose.md

 url: /learn/psychology/questions/what-is-differential-reinforcement-and-what-is-its-primary-purpose
 score: -1.0
 related_article1:
-    id: 169328
+    id: 169329
     title: >-
-        What are some common data collection techniques used in behavior analysis?
+        How does learning history impact current behavior and what considerations should be made in behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-data-collection-techniques-used-in-behavior-analysis
+    url: /learn/psychology/questions/how-does-learning-history-impact-current-behavior-and-what-considerations-should-be-made-in-behavior-analysis
 related_article2:
-    id: 169311
+    id: 169330
     title: >-
-        What is shaping and why is it important in behavior development?
+        What are some common behavior shaping techniques and how are they selected?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-shaping-and-why-is-it-important-in-behavior-development
+    url: /learn/psychology/questions/what-are-some-common-behavior-shaping-techniques-and-how-are-they-selected
 related_article3:
-    id: 169313
+    id: 169324
     title: >-
-        What are the key steps involved in the shaping process?
+        What is extinction in behavior modification and what effect does it have on behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-steps-involved-in-the-shaping-process
+    url: /learn/psychology/questions/what-is-extinction-in-behavior-modification-and-what-effect-does-it-have-on-behavior
 related_article4:
-    id: 169328
+    id: 169329
     title: >-
-        What are some common data collection techniques used in behavior analysis?
+        How does learning history impact current behavior and what considerations should be made in behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-data-collection-techniques-used-in-behavior-analysis
+    url: /learn/psychology/questions/how-does-learning-history-impact-current-behavior-and-what-considerations-should-be-made-in-behavior-analysis
 related_article5:
-    id: 169313
+    id: 169318
     title: >-
-        What are the key steps involved in the shaping process?
+        Why is measuring the duration of behavior relevant to behavior modification?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-steps-involved-in-the-shaping-process
+    url: /learn/psychology/questions/why-is-measuring-the-duration-of-behavior-relevant-to-behavior-modification
 ---

 &nbsp;